venkat299/loss-landscape-project/final_report.md

 The original motivation was to relate loss landscape geometry to optimization dynamics, generalization, and architecture.
 Using our experiments, we can now answer the guiding questions qualitatively:

 - **Why does SGD find generalizable minima despite non-convexity?**
   On these synthetic tasks, both SGD and Adam frequently reach near-zero training loss and high test accuracy, especially for ReLU/GELU architectures.
 Interpolation curves, PCA surfaces, and connectivity plots show that many well-trained solutions lie in broad, low-barrier valleys rather than isolated pits (see §3.1, §3.6, §4 and Appendix F).
-This helps explain why even a simple optimizer like SGD can find generalizable minima in a highly non-convex landscape—there are large connected regions of good solutions.
+This helps explain why even a simple optimizer like SGD can find generalizable minima in a highly non-convex landscape - there are large connected regions of good solutions.

 - **How does architecture affect loss landscape topology?**
   Depth, width, and activation all leave clear signatures in both performance and geometry.
 Deeper and moderately wide MLPs (2–4 layers, ~100 units) tend to have smoother interpolation paths, broader PCA-plane basins, and lower connectivity barriers than very shallow or extremely wide models (§3.2, §4.1, §4.2, §8).
 ReLU/GELU architectures systematically exhibit flatter, more connected landscapes than Tanh counterparts, which show sharper curvature and higher barriers, especially at greater depth (§3.3, §4, Appendix F).